Shen Wuhua

 Shen Wuhua (沈婺華) dharma name Guanyin (觀音; c.
 554 – c.
 630), was an empress consort of the Chen dynasty of China.
 Her husband was Chen Shubao, the last emperor of the dynasty.

-Shen Wuhua's father, Shen Junli (沈君理), was a junior official during the reign of Chen dynasty's founder Emperor Wu; the emperor, impressed by his abilities, created for Shen Junli the title Marquess of Wangcai (望蔡侯) and gave Shen Junli his eldest daughter the Princess Mu Kuaiji (会稽穆公主, [Mu; 穆] being her posthumous name) as his wife.
+Shen Wuhua's father, Shen Junli (沈君理), was a junior official during the reign of Chen dynasty's founder Emperor Wu; the emperor, impressed by his abilities, created for Shen Junli the title Marquess of Wangcai (望蔡侯) and gave Shen Junli his eldest daughter the Princess Mu of Kuaiji (会稽穆公主, "Mu; 穆" being her posthumous name) as his wife.
 Shen Wuhua was born of the Princess Kuaiji around the year 554 CE.
 Shen Junli subsequently served under Emperor Wu's nephews, Emperor Wen and Emperor Xuan.
 When Princess Kuaiji died, Shen Wuhua mourned her greatly and was praised for her filial piety.

 In 569, Shen Wuhua married Chen Shubao, who was then the crown prince under his father, Emperor Xuan.
 Her age at the time of their marriage is not known; he was 16.
 They did not have any sons together, but when Chen Shubao's concubine, Sun, died in childbirth in 573, Shen Wuhua raised the boy, Chen Yin, as her own.
 Her father, Shen Junli, died later that year, and she again mourned greatly.
 He was given the posthumous name Zhenxian (貞憲).

 In 582, Emperor Xuan died.
 Chen Shubao survived a failed coup attempt, albeit with substantial injuries, by his brother Chen Shuling (陳叔陵), Prince of Shixing, and his cousin Chen Bogu (陳伯固) the Prince of Xin'an.
 After taking the throne, Chen Shubao enthroned Shen Wuhua as empress, and Chen Yin as crown prince.
 However, as he did not favor her, she was not allowed to attend to him during his injuries--only Zhang Lihua, his favorite concubine, was allowed to.